 Pit Bulls are misunderstood, feared, and over crowding shelters all over the place.
 The sad reality is that all the negative traits about Pit Bulls are common knowledge, while few may have an understanding of their unique and special characteristics that surely make them lovable and adoptable.
 Media outlets tend to portray the negative, reporting that Pit Bull attacks are on the rise, and have made the debate over Pit Bulls’ nature particularly heated.
 Pit Bull breed bans have have spread the ugly stereotype that all Pit Bulls are innately aggressive, jaw-locking, and unsocial.
 All of which are absolute pit bull misconceptions.
 While the American Pit Bull Terrier was originally bred with selective traits for fighting, the breed has several remarkable, positive traits.
+There are great reasons why in the early 1900s, pit bulls were given the title of “Nanny Dog.”
+They were known to be faithful, loving, and loyal, especially when it came to babies and children.
+A child’s safety was practically guaranteed.

 Pit Bulls Love People